ahmadfajar/vue-mdbootstrap-docs/src/docs/reference/colors.md

 ::: lead
-**Vue MdBootstrap** provides color class which follows the [Material Design](https://material.io/design) specification, and derived from Bootstrap V4 CSS.
+**Vue MDBootstrap** provides color class which follows the [Material Design](https://material.io/design) specification, and derived from Bootstrap V4 CSS.
 Each color might exposed various tones varying from bright to dark.
 This will aid you in creating an inviting and color-consistent design.
-When using Vue MdBootstrap components, these variants refers to their variant-name, rather than by the underlying CSS classname.
+When using Vue MDBootstrap components, these variants refers to their variant-name, rather than by the underlying CSS classname.
 :::